-The A Line motors can be designed in order to be particularly suitable to be supplied by inverter.
+The W Line motors can be designed in order to be particularly suitable to be supplied by inverter.
 The real features of these motors are contained in the sheets related to every single motor.
-Usually A Line motors with independent ventilation can be driven up to the rated frequency (50Hz or 60Hz when specified - other base frequencies apply when dictated by the contract specs) with supply voltage proportional to the frequency.
-(See diagr.1 - reference 50Hz), at higher frequencies they can be supplied at constant voltage up to the achievement of the maximum speeds expected for each motor.
+Usually W Line motors with independent ventilation can be driven up to the rated frequency (50Hz) with supply voltage proportional to the frequency.
+(See diagr.1), at higher frequencies they can be supplied at constant voltage up to the achievement of the maximum speeds expected for each motor.

 Diagr.
-1 - Supply voltage - frequency diagram @ 50Hz
+1 - Supply voltage - frequency diagram.

 By the type of supply shown in diagr.
-1, the flux created by the stator windings will be constant from 0 frequency to 50/60 Hz frequency and consequently a constant torque in all this speed control range is available.
-At frequencies higher than 50/60 Hz, the flux will be lower than the maximum value and the motor can run at constant power and therefore at a power decreasing with the increase of frequency (see diagr.2).
+1, the flux created by the stator windings will be constant from 0 frequency to 50 Hz frequency and consequently a constant torque in all this speed control range is available.
+At frequencies higher than 50 Hz, the flux will be lower than the maximum value and the motor can run at constant power and therefore at a power decreasing with the increase of frequency (see diagr.2).
 Consequently the pattern of the deliverable power output will be as shown in diagr.
-3. (Note: At low frequencies (0 ÷ 10 Hz) due to the voltage drops, in order to keep the flux constant, it is necessary to slightly increase the supply voltage.
+3. (Note: At low frequencies (0 ÷ 10 Hz.) due to the voltage drops, in order to keep the flux constant, it is necessary to slightly increase the supply voltage.
 This voltage increase depends both on the motor type and on the inverter type.)

-Fig. 2 - Power output - frequency diagram @ 50Hz
+Fig. 2 - Power output - frequency diagram

-Fig. 3 - Torque - frequency diagram @ 50Hz
+Fig. 3 - Torque - frequency diagram

-The asynchronous three-phase A Line motors to be used for inverter supply are designed and manufactured based on design and manufacturing choices that allow an optimum and reliable operation.
+The asynchronous three-phase W Line motors to be used for inverter supply are designed and manufactured based on design and manufacturing choices that allow an optimum and reliable operation.